Summary

 {2;5;1;2}

-Although this formula is more complicated than the first formula above, it is a lot more flexible.
+Although this formula is more complicated than the first formula above, it is also more flexible.
 You can wrap the MAX function around FILTER to get the maximum winning streak, display all winning streaks, or sort or filter the list of winning streaks to suit your needs.

 Formula based on a helper column